 - Compatible ONLY with GreenWorks G-MAX 40V Battery models, 29472 and 29462 and G-MAX Charger model 29482

-GreenWorks 24322 leaf blower works up to 60 minutes on a single charge, and 4AH charges only 2 hours from empty to full (that’s what company is saying).
+GreenWorks 24322 leaf blower works up to 60 minutes on a single charge, and 4AH charges only 2 hours from empty to full (that’s what the company is saying).
 The Greenworks 24322 battery in real life lasted about 25 minutes at full speed and 45 minutes when varying the speed.
 If you are using maximum power when vacuuming, a battery will only last 15 minutes, so maybe it’s better to buy another battery.

 Design and package

 Of course, you cannot expect premium quality for a device under 150$.
 It has a lot of plastic and will not feel premium, but it does its job better than expected.
 It weighs approximately 11 LBS (5 kg).
-In the package, you will find 2 nozzles, blower, charger, one battery and collecting bag.
+In the package, you will find 2 nozzles, a blower, a charger, one battery and a collecting bag.